beloglazov/openstack-neat/README.rst

 Local Manager
 -------------

-The local manager will be implemented as a Linux daemon in the background and every ``local_manager_interval`` seconds checking whether some VMs should be migrated from the host.
+The local manager will be implemented as a Linux daemon running in the background and every ``local_manager_interval`` seconds checking whether some VMs should be migrated from the host.
 Every time interval, the local manager performs the following steps: